 An LPC is a Licensed Professional Counselor.
 LPCs in the state of Texas are regulated by the Texas State Board of Examiners of Professional Counselors, and this Board is part of the Texas Behavioral Health Executive Council.
-A Licensed Professional Counselor is required to have at least a master’s degree in counseling or a counseling-related field, and complete 3,000 hours of supervised experience in the field of professional counseling.
+A Licensed Professional Counselor is required to have at least a Master of Education degree in Counseling or a counseling-related field, and complete 3,000 hours of supervised experience in the field of professional counseling.

 Both LPCs and psychologists can provide counseling services, and both can perform a variety of testing and evaluations.
 However, there are certain types of testing services which psychologists are licensed to perform but LPCs are not.